- Health Concerns

 Hold a pen in front of you, about an arm's length away.
 Focus your vision on the tip of your pen for 3-5 seconds, then shift the focus of your vision to an object that is farther away for 3-5 seconds.
 The greater the distance between your pen and the distant object, the better.
 If you are indoors, look out a window to find a distant object to focus your vision on.
 Repeat this sequence of going back and forth between your pen and a distant object several times.

 Please note that all of these exercises should be done with your eyes, not your head and neck.
-With this in mind, keep your head and neck still while you take your eyes through the movements described above.
+With this in mind, keep your head and neck still while you take your eyes through the movements described above, and at the end of each of the ranges described, try to focus your eyes on an actual object, such as a door knob or a corner of the ceiling.

 If you would like more comprehensive guidance on how to improve and protect your vision as you age, I highly recommend that you read: